exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 After all you want to test whether the software that you want to using in combination with Exasol works and not Exasol's authentication mechanisms.

 The test container knows the cluster setup, including the [bucket credentials](#generated-passwords).
 The test container handles the authentication for you when working with buckets.

+### Managing Buckets and Services

+Creating and deleting of buckets and BucketFS services is not yet supported by the Exasol test container.

 ## Viewing Cluster Logs